akrzemi1/__sandbox__/string_view_ctor.md

 the null pointer is replaced with an arbitrary (zero-sized) valid range, and the bug goes unnoticed: neither statically nor at run-time, potentially causing damage.

+It seems that people sometimes are concened about UB in the Standard more than abou bugs.
+But bugs have actually the same characteristics and consequence as UB: you do not know what is going to happen, wehn you type something else than you intended.

 ## Narrow contract means implementation flexibility